Menus:

 Railfan Information

-Amtrak SSB-1200 #563 does switching duties in Lorton You can expect to see a variety of Amtrak equipment, including vintage switcher engines, auto carriers, many types of Superliner II cars, and GENESIS-series P42 engines, all of which are easy to photograph.
+Amtrak SSB-1200 #563 does switching duties in Lorton You can expect to see a variety of Amtrak equipment, including vintage switcher engines, auto carriers, and several varieties of two-level Superliner passenger cars.
+The train is pulled by two P40 diesel locomotives, which are tentatively scheduled to be replaced by Amtrak?s next generation engines in 2021.
+All the equipment is easy to photograph from public areas.
 Both stations have rest rooms, snack counters, and outside benches.
-Amtrak's Auto Train crews tend to be friendly towards well-behaved railfans; Auto Train auto carriers are unique they take a great pride in their train and enjoy seeing others take an interest in it.
-With the heightened security since 9/11, you will almost certainly be challenged if you stray into non-public areas.
+Amtrak's Auto Train crews tend to be friendly towards well-behaved railfans; they take a great pride in their train and enjoy seeing others take an interest in it.
+With the heightened nationwide concern about security you will be challenged if you stray into non-public locations.
 If you're asked to leave an area, immediately do so.

-Auto Train auto carriers are unique The Auto Train operates on CSX tracks along its entire trip.
+The Auto Train operates on CSX tracks along its entire trip.
 If you wish to see the Auto Train en route (remembering that much of the trip, particularly during the winter months, is in darkness), it follows the general route of Lorton, Fredericksburg, Richmond, Rocky Mount, Fayetteville, Florence, Charleston, Savannah, Jacksonville, Deland, and Sanford.
-The following frequencies should prove helpful to hear the Auto Train and other CSX operations along its route: 161.550 (this frequency is particularly useful at Lorton and Sanford), 160.590, 160.410, 161.520, 161.100, 160.320, and 160.845 MHz.
-Amtrak and host railroad CSX generally refer to the northbound Auto Train as train PO52, and the southbound as train PO53, the PO referring to Passenger Operations.
-Sometimes that will be abreviated to just the train numbers, 52 or 53.
-Other times they'll even add the date of the train's depature, for example either PO52-0205 or PO52-05, which would indicate the train that departed Sanford on February the 5th.
+The following frequencies should prove helpful to hear the Auto Train and other CSX operations along its route: 161.550 (particularly useful at Sanford), 161.100 (heavily used at Lorton), 160.590, 160.410, 161.520, 161.830, 160.725, 161.565, 161.205, and 160.360 MHz.
+Amtrak and host railroad CSX generally refer to the northbound Auto Train as train P052, and the southbound as train P053, the P referring to Passenger.
+Please note that there is a zero following the "P" and not the letter "O".
+You may hear a crew saying P Oh 52 or 53, as that is easier to say than zero.
+Sometimes they will abbreviate things to just the train numbers, 52 or 53.
+Other times they will even add the date of the train's departure; for example either P052-0205 or P052-05, which would indicate the train that departed Sanford on February the 5th.

 Your Comments